qijunbo/docker_mm_wiki/README.md

 - Run the ``` build.sh ``` script to create the docker image.

-- Run the ``` start.sh ``` script to run the docker-compose file.  if you have yet have docker-compose installed , find manual [here](https://docs.docker.com/compose/install/)
+- Run the ``` start.sh ``` script to run the docker-compose file.

-- Init the mm_wiki system by click http://ipaddress:8090/
+- To install the mm_wiki in docker ,  click http://ipaddress:8090/

 - Accet the MIT License to continue.
 ![s1](image/s1.jpg)